 MURP students have the opportunity to customize their education to meet particular scholastic and professional objectives.
-Each student must specialize in one field, and five specializations are available to MURP students:
+Each student may specialize in one field, and five specializations are available to MURP students:

 Remaining credits are taken as electives or as a second specialization.